MithunB07/master-ai-course/README.md

-# AI Applications Collection
+# MASTER AI COURSE

-Welcome to the **AI Applications Collection** repository!
+Welcome to the ** MASTER AI COURSE ** repository!
 This collection features a variety of AI-powered applications, each built using top-notch technologies like LangChain, OpenAI, Hugging Face, and LLAMA2.
 From chatbots to data analysis tools, each app has something unique to offer.

 ## Applications Overview